 Philip M. Pasquarello is the nation’s Top Gun.
 Literally.

 The recent graduate of the Thomas R. Kline School of Law at Drexel University had a phenomenal record at the law school for winning mock trial competitions, culminating with his selection as winner of the “Top Gun” award given to the nation’s best individual mock trial advocate in 2018.

 Before that, Pasquarello led Kline Law to back-to-back team victories in national mock trial competitions in invitation-only contests against some of the nation’s top law schools.
 He won top individual honors in both those 2016 and 2017 competitions as well as in regional contests.
-He currently serves as an adjunct professor at Kline Law coaching the mock trial team.
+He currently serves as Trial Competition Director at Kline Law, overseeing the national mock trial teams and competitions hosted at the school, including its annual Battle of the Experts competition.

 Several months earlier, Pasquarello was co-counsel in litigation that culminated in another vaginal mesh verdict against J&J, this one concluding in a $41 million award against the behemoth pharmaceutical company on behalf of a Pennsylvania woman who was left permanently injured by the company’s defective vaginal mesh implant device.
 The verdict included $25 million in punitive damages.

 Before becoming an attorney, Pasquarello served as a law clerk at Kline & Specter, where he did legal research, assisted in trial preparation and drafted complaints involving medical malpractice cases.
 His practice concentrates in medical malpractice and personal injury cases at the firm.